jandelgado/log4arduino/README.md

 * simple interface - just three macros
 * printf-like formatting
-* each log entry is prepended by timestamp and amount of avail free RAM
+* each log entry is prepended by timestamp and amount of available free RAM
 * automatically uses flash memory to save SRAM (if supported)
 * log target can be any subclass of class `Printer`, e.g. class `Serial`
 * zero memory footprint when turned off